The PARADIGM project II: The lifetimes and quenching of satellites in Milky Way-mass haloes: The fates of MW satellites

 \subsubsection{Disruption fractions}

 In Fig.~\ref{fig:FDisrupt1Rvir}, we show the fraction of satellites selected at a given epoch which have been disrupted by $z=0$ according to the definition given in Section~\ref{sec:methodsSample}.
 As with Fig. \ref{fig:Nsats1Rvir}, the datapoints are the median over all assembly histories, and the errorbars indicate the $16^{\rm th}-84^{\rm th}$ percentile ranges.
 The figure shows that over 70 per cent, if not all, of the satellites in the sample before $z=1$ have been disrupted by $z=0$, in both sets of simulations.
 At later times, the disruption fractions gradually decrease to less than 30 per cent by $z=0.2$.
-These results already provide broad limits on the overall disruption timescales for satellites within the virial radius of a MW-mass host of $2.5\ \text{Gyr}\lesssim \tau_{\rm disrupt} \lesssim 8\ \text{Gyr}$.
+This decrease is to be expected as there is increasingly limited time available for satellites to be disrupted at later epochs, assuming that the disruption timescale is not too short.
+We explicitly measure the disruption timescale in the following section, but these results already provide broad limits on the overall disruption timescales for satellites within the virial radius of a MW-mass host of $2.5\ \text{Gyr}\lesssim \tau_{\rm disrupt} \lesssim 8\ \text{Gyr}$.

 The overall trends are remarkably similar between the two simulations, although there are some noticeable differences.
 Generally, low-mass satellites are more susceptible to disruption than high-mass ones, and \vgn{} satellites are more likely to be disrupted than \tng{} ones by factors of up to 2.
 Coupled with the higher numbers of \vgn{} satellites (particularly high-mass ones) as seen in the previous section, this accounts for the difference in overall numbers of satellites between the two simulations.
 The exception to these trends are the high-mass \tng{} satellites at $z>0.5$, which show higher disruption fractions than either their \vgn{} or low-mass \tng{} counterparts at these epochs.
 However, it is important to keep in mind throughout the paper that the \tng{} high-mass results are particularly affected by low-number statistics.
 We discuss the reasons for the differences between \tng{} and \vgn{} in detail in Section~\ref{sec:smhmRelations}.
+Furthermore, we discuss how these results may change if we were to mitigate the impact of the early bursty SF in the \vgn{} model, as well as the results of Sections \ref{sec:resultsNSatEvol} and \ref{sec:resultsDisTimes} in Appendix \ref{sec:appVGFiltering}.